mSvcBench/muBench/Docs/Manual.md

 - calling a set of *external-services*, i.e.  the services of other service-cells, and wait for their results
 - sending back the number of dummy bytes produced by the internal-service to the callers

 Services communicate with each other using either HTTP REST request/response mechanisms or gRPC.
-Users can access the µBench microservice application through an API gateway, an NGINX server, that exposes an HTTP endpoint per service, e.g. *NGINX_ip:port/s0*, *NGINX_ip:port/s1*, etc. These endpoints can be used by software for performance evaluation that loads the system with service requests, such as our [Runner](Manual.md#benchmark-tools), [ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html), [JMeter] . µBench services report their observed performance to a global [Prometheus](/Monitoring/kubernetes-prometheus/README.md#Prometheus) monitoring system.
+Users can access the µBench microservice application through an API gateway, an NGINX server, that exposes an HTTP endpoint per service, e.g. *NGINX_ip:port/s0*, *NGINX_ip:port/s1*, etc. These endpoints can be used by software for performance evaluation that loads the system with service requests, such as our [Runner](Manual.md#benchmark-tools), [ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html), [JMeter](https://jmeter.apache.org/). µBench services report their observed performance to a global [Prometheus](/Monitoring/kubernetes-prometheus/README.md#Prometheus) monitoring system.
 The underlying platform (e.g. Kubernetes) running the µBench microservice application can report its metrics to Prometheus too.

 ---